vivek-unni/mashithandu/gecw/README.md

 ![Campus Logo](assets/logo.png)

 ## Instructions
+- Instruction 1
+- Instruction 2

 ## Resources
-- what is git
+- What is git
   - https://youtu.be/2ReR1YJrNOM

-- install git
+- Install git
   - on linux:   https://youtu.be/ZMgLZUYd8Cw
   - on windows: https://youtu.be/2j7fD92g-gE
   - on mac: https://youtu.be/ZM3I16Z-lxI
   - on android you may need termux installed or you can use Acode ide where you can connect with github account

+- Git Cheat Sheet
+  - (assets/cheatsheet.pdf)

--how to use github
+- How to use github
   - https://youtu.be/PQsJR8ci3J0

 ## Contacts